Special Functions for Heat Kernel Expansion: Introduction

 Section \ref{sec:even} is devoted to the similar study for the even-dimensional case and contains several parts.
-First, in Section \ref{sec:even:rep} we give a derivation of the asymptotic expansion of the fundamental solution of the Laplace operator near the diagonal in terms of $\Psi$-functions.
-Then, we introduce an additional family of $\Phi$-functions in terms of which we are going the represent the Hankel transform of the heat kernel.
-Further, in Section \ref{sec:even:res}, we study the Hankel transform and prove Theorems \ref{th3}, \ref{th4}, and \ref{th5}.
-The presence of several theorems is a consequence of the fact that the heat kernel can be represented as two parts, each of which solves the heat equation.
+First, in Section \ref{sec:even:rep} we give a derivation of the asymptotic expansion of a fundamental solution of the Laplace operator near the diagonal in terms of $\Psi$-functions.
+Then, we introduce an additional family of $\Phi$-functions in terms of which we are going the represent the Hankel transform of the local part of the heat kernel.
+Further, in Section \ref{sec:even:res}, we study the Hankel transform and prove Theorem \ref{th3}, Lemma \ref{th4}, and Corollary \ref{th5}.
+The presence of several propositions is a consequence of the fact that the heat kernel can be represented as two parts, each of which solves the heat equation.
 In Section \ref{ex2} we discuss limits and special cases.

-In Section \ref{apl} we discuss different applications, such as late-time asymptotic behavior, Green function representation, cut-off regularization, and integral calculation.
+In Section \ref{apl} we consider different applications, such as Green's function representation, cutoff regularization, and an integral calculation.
 Conclusion section consists of some comments and remarks.